Abandoned rentals can leave landlords confused as to how to proceed, and the rules for what you can and cannot do vary by state.

 Listen to Cory tell his story and then Steve discusses what you must know with abandoned property.

-If you’re a landlord we’d suggest you subscribe to our “RentPrep for Landlords” podcast to keep up with landlord stories and education.
+You can subscribe to our “RentPrep for Landlords” podcast to keep up with landlord stories and education.

 But getting back to the subject at hand…